Face hallucination: Super-resolution from multiple views using learnt image models

-Face Hallucination via Sparse Coding
+Face hallucination via sparse coding

 This method was proposed by J. Yang and H. Tang and it is based in hallucinating of High-Resolution face image by taking Low-Resolution input value.

-The method exploits the facial features by using a Non-negative Matrix factorization (NMF) approach to learn localized part-based subspace.
+The method exploits the facial features by using a non-negative matrix factorization (NMF) approach to learn localized part-based subspace.
 That subspace is effective for super-resolving the incoming face.

 For further enhance the detailed facial structure by using a local patch method based on sparse representation.

-Face Hallucination by Eigentransformation
+Face hallucination by eigentransformation

 This method was proposed by Wang and Tang and it uses an eigentransformation.
 This method sees the solution as a transformation between different styles of image and uses a principal component analysis (PCA) applied to the low-resolution face image.
 By selecting the number of "eigenfaces", we can extract amount of facial image information of low resolution and remove the noise.

 In the eigentransformation algorithm, the hallucinated face image is synthesized by the linear combination of high-resolution training images and the combination coefficients come from the low-resolution face images using the principal component analysis method.
 The algorithm improves the image resolution by inferring some high-frequency face details from the low-frequency facial information by taking advantage of the correlation between the two parts.
 Because of the structural similarity among face images, in multiresolution analysis, there exists strong correlation between the high-frequency band and low-frequency band.
 For high-resolution face images, PCA can compact this correlated information onto a small number of principal components.
 Then, in the eigentransformation process, these principal components can be inferred from the principal components of the low-resolution face by mapping between the high- and low-resolution training pairs.